Component Architecture

 config_validation

-is a module that contains all the common validation functions that are used to validate the configuration.
+is a module that contains all the common validation method that are used to validate the

-Components may contain their own validations as well and this is very extensible.
+configuration.
+Components may contain their own validations as well and this is very extensible. codegen

-is a module that contains all the code generation functions that are used to generate the C++ code that is placed
+that contains all the code generation method that are used to generate the C++ code that is placed into main.cpp

 .